 I returned to Israel/Palestine in September 2008 and spent a year working at a Bedouin organization where I was one of only two non-Arabic speakers, and I was expected to use only Arabic for all communications.
 I worked for the Regional Council of Unrecognized Bedouin Villages, an organization representing the 76,000 Bedouin citizens of Israel who live in villages which receive no basic services from the Israeli government, such as water, electricity, roads, or sewage.

 I live with my wife Rachael Strecher, whose photography graces most of my posts.
 Together we have lived in Jerusalem, the Negev, Istanbul, Yemen, Chicago, and finally Washington DC.
 As a photojournalist, she has covered news stories in South Africa, Israel/Palestine, the Russian invasion of Georgia, post-Katrina New Orleans, and Yemen, among others.
-She works for the Aspen Institute where she helps run the New Voices Fellowship, which aims to train and support a new cadre of experts from developing countries to help change the international conversation on international development.
+She is now the Director of Media Innovation at National Geographic.
 We were married in May of 2014 in Ann Arbor.

 I came to calligraphy from two directions.
 The first has to do with my upbringing: my mother is a professor of Islamic Art History, and my father is a bookbinder and makes illuminated manuscripts of his poetry.
 Between them, there is a pretty decent library of works on Islamic design, calligraphy, typesetting, paper arts, and illumination from which to draw inspiration growing up.
 The second direction is my past experience with art: starting when I was 14, I immersed myself in the world of graffiti, and so coming from that background, the art of the written word is familiar, although from a rather different perspective.